aimeecodes/aimee.codes/_posts/2021-03-17-iowa-data-cleaning.md

 2474   NaN    1  Fa   Fa  Fa
 {% endhighlight %}

-Something a little funky to notice here: While house with <code>Id</code> 2217 has no basement, poor exterior condition, and poor garage condition, it still has an overall condition score of 5, while house with <code>Id</code> 2474 has a fair basement, fair exterior condition, and fair garage condition still only has an overall condition rating of 1.
+Something a little funky to notice here: While house with `Id` 2217 has no basement, poor exterior condition, and poor garage condition, it still has an overall condition score of 5, while house with `Id` 2474 has a fair basement, fair exterior condition, and fair garage condition still only has an overall condition rating of 1.
 This doesn't really make sense under my hypothesis of a higher condition rating correlating with a higher functionality rating, so we had better keep investigating.

 We need to get the data looking like something we can numerically manipulate.
 This will take two steps: